apache/fury-site/docs/blog/fury_blazing_fast_multiple_language_serialization_framework.md

 have no virtual machines, and no low-level API for memory models.
 We cannot generate serialization code dynamically for such languages through JIT.

-In such scenarios, Fury is implementing an AOT codegen framework, which generates the serialized code statically according to the object schema, and objects can be serialized automatically using the generated serializer.
+In such scenarios, Fury is implementing an **AOT codegen framework**, which generates the serialized code statically according to the object schema, and objects can be serialized automatically using the generated serializer.
 For Rust, Rust macro is used to generate code statically.